 Ironing on a design on fabric can be pretty troublesome no matter how prepared you are.

-Even if you have all the right materials and have planned things out perfectly, if you don’t have high quality transfer paper, it will be quite the chore to iron on the design that you want.
+Even if you have all the right materials and have planned things out perfectly, it won’t be easy to iron out the design you want if you don’t have high-quality transfer paper.

-Fortunately, you have not only options but also a lot of choices in quality when it comes to transfer paper, more than ever before.
+Fortunately, you have options and many choices in quality when it comes to transferring paper, more than ever before.

-The technology surrounding iron on designs have evolved, better and better chemicals are being used, and transfer paper is becoming more and more accessible as well.
+The technology surrounding iron-on designs have evolved, better and better chemicals are being used, and the transfer paper is becoming more and more accessible as well.

-If you need transfer sheets for a t-shirt or any kind of fabric that has a similar frame to a t-shirt, look no further than Avery’s pack of transfer sheets as it is one of the best iron on transfer paper recommended by many professionals.
+If you need transfer sheets for a t-shirt or any fabric that has a similar frame to a t-shirt, look no further than Avery’s pack of transfer sheets.
+It is one of the best iron on transfer paper recommended by many professionals.

-The thing about iron on transfers on fabrics is that because fabrics are washed a lot, the colors can run.
-This is a common problem with the transfer from most iron on transfer sheets: They do not take into consideration what happens to fabrics after being washed.
+The thing about iron-on transfers on fabrics is that because fabrics are washed a lot, the colors can run.
+Unfortunately, this is a common problem with the transfer from most iron-on transfer sheets: They do not consider what happens to fabrics after being washed.

-Fortunately, Avery has taken this into consideration with their transfer sheets.
-Containing a special formula called ColorShield, you will not need to worry about ironed on designs fading when they are ironed on with Avery’s transfer sheets.
-This is very useful is you are using Avery’s transfer sheets to create designs on fabrics that are washed constantly, such as towels or t-shirts.
+Fortunately, Avery has considered this with their transfer sheets.
+Containing a special formula called ColorShield, you will not need to worry about ironing on designs fading when they are ironed on with Avery’s transfer sheets.
+This is very useful if you use Avery’s transfer sheets to create designs on fabrics that are washed constantly, such as towels or t-shirts.

 If you don’t want to take the time to create designs, that’s no problem.
 Avery’s website has dozens of templates that you can save.
-If you are interested in creating designs and want to make use of a die cutting machine, that is also possible with Avery’s transfer sheets.
+In addition, if you are interested in creating designs and want to make use of a die-cutting machine, that is also possible with Avery’s transfer sheets.

 There are two things that you need to watch out for with Avery’s transfer sheets, however.
 The first is that only 12 come in a pack.
-If you intend to iron on designs for a lot of fabrics, you’ll need to stock up.
-Also, their common 8 and ½ by 11 inch size does not really lend itself to much creativity.
+So if you intend to iron-on designs for a lot of fabrics, you’ll need to stock up.
+Also, their common 8 and ½ by 11-inch size does not really lend itself to much creativity.

 There are a few things that set Kenteer’s transfer sheets apart from others.

-First, any colors that are transferred onto a fabric with them are guaranteed not to fade and will last 40 washings without fading.
-This is very impressive, and beats nearly every other brand of transfer sheets by leaps and bounds.
+First, any colors that are transferred onto a piece of fabric with them are guaranteed not to fade and will last 40 items of washing without fading.
+This is very impressive and beats nearly every other brand of transfer sheets by leaps and bounds.

 The second thing has to do with the material of the sheets themselves.
-Kenteer’s transfer sheets are made of vinyl, which lends themselves to a number of things, glow in the dark designs being one of them.
-Yes, it is possible to create glow in the dark designs on fabrics with Kenteer’s transfer sheets.
+Kenteer’s transfer sheets are made of vinyl, which lends themselves to several things, glow-in-the-dark designs being one of them.
+Yes, it is possible to create glow-in-the-dark designs on fabrics with Kenteer’s transfer sheets.
 This is another thing that many other brands do not possess.

 Only four sheets come in Kenteer’s pack.
-This can be very frustrating if you intend to make a lot of designs on a lot of different fabrics, and you’ll be required to stock up if you want to use Kenteer’s transfer sheets.
+This can be very frustrating if you intend to make many designs on many different fabrics, and you’ll be required to stock up if you want to use Kenteer’s transfer sheets.

-It can also be a challenge to work with Kenteer’s transfer sheets because of the different materials involved.
-This is especially true if you want to create glow in the dark designs with them.
+It can also be challenging to work with Kenteer’s transfer sheets because of the different materials involved.
+This is especially true if you want to create glow-in-the-dark designs with them.

 If you need to make a lot of the same design for t-shirts, towels, or any other fabric that is light in color, you’ll get a lot out of PPD’s pack of transfer paper.

-PPD’s transfer paper is very easy to use as well.
+PPD’s transfer paper is elementary to use as well.
 Just load the paper into a printer, come up with your design, and print it.
-PPD’s transfer paper is compatible with nearly all printers and that is what makes it so easy to use.
+PPD’s transfer paper is compatible with nearly all printers, and that is what makes it so easy to use.
 Some of the more complicated transfer paper brands are not like this, as they require certain printers.

-Other than the fact that you get a lot of paper with PPD’s pack as well as it being compatible with nearly any printer, nothing much else can be said.
-They can only be used with bright colored fabrics, and that can be a major inconvenience.
-What if you need to print designs on darker colored fabrics?
+Other than the fact that you get a lot of paper with PPD’s pack and it is compatible with nearly any printer, nothing else can be said.
+They can only be used with bright-colored fabrics, and that can be a major inconvenience.
+What if you need to print designs on darker-colored fabrics?
 You’ll need to look elsewhere for that.

-8 and ½ by 11 inch paper can only accomplish so much when it comes to making fabric designs as well.
-If you are using PPD’s transfer paper for team or work uniforms, prepare for them to look very plain.
-You don’t have a lot of room on an 8 and ½ by 11 inch canvas.
+8 and ½ by 11-inch paper can only accomplish so much when it comes to making fabric designs as well.
+If you are using PPD’s transfer paper for the team or work uniforms, prepare them to look very plain.
+You don’t have a lot of room on an 8 and ½ by 11-inch canvas.

 Siser’s transfer paper has solved this issue.
 Being an impressive 12 by 15 inches in size, it will allow you to create way more complicated designs for any kind of fabric.